houmain/keymapper/README.md

 keymapperctl
 ------------

-The application `keymapperctl` allows to communicate with the running `keymapper` process.
+The application `keymapperctl` allows to control the running `keymapper` process from external applications.

 It can be run arbitrarily often with one or more of the following arguments:
 ```
 --input <sequence>    injects an input key sequence.